IBCC Lecture & Supper Series: Relentless Skies: The Most Efficient Airman

 Join us for a captivating evening with Ian Campbell, Curator of the Bennett/Vial Archive at the Queensland Air Museum and author of Relentless Skies, Volume 1: The Most Efficient Airman, the first part of the new biography of Air Vice-Marshal Don Bennett CB CBE DSO FRAeS.

 Ian will address the topic: Why did ‘Bomber’ Harris choose Don Bennett to command the Path Finder Force?
-Ian’s 30-minute presentation will delve into critical elements of Bennett’s character, the forces that drove him to his pre- and early-war achievements, and his emerging leadership style.
+Ian’s presentation will delve into critical elements of Bennett’s character, the forces that drove him to his pre- and early-war achievements, and his emerging leadership style.
 The picture emerges of a complex man, but one whom Harris understood better than most.

 Air Vice-Marshal Don Bennett CB CBE DSO FRAeS is best known as the Australian commander of the Royal Air Force’s elite Path Finder Force in the Second World War.
 His drive, determination and passion for excellence saw him play a principal role in prosecuting the bombing campaign against Nazi Germany.